ropensci-archive/mregions/vignettes/mregions.Rmd

 * Geocode - get geolocation data from place names
 * Reverse Geocode - get place names from geolocation data

-A few notes before we begin:

-* `mregions` will be on CRAN soon, install from github for now
-* master version of `robis` lives at `iobis/robis`, but i use a slight changed in my fork :)

 ## Install

 Stable version (not on CRAN yet, soon though)